MTitoS/TodoReact/README.md

 ## :house: About the project

-The project is a simulator to help users simulate how and when they will achieve their goal of buying their own home.
+This project is a To-do list where you can organize your ideas and stuff you need to do!
 <br>

 ## :computer: Technologies